Jessicavazm/JessicaVaz_T3A1/README.md

     console.log(driving_age); // output: "You can get behind the wheel"

 ### Switch... case statements
 Switch case is another type of conditional statement.
-It works by comparing by comparing an expression's value against different potential 'cases'.
+It works by comparing an expression's value against different potential 'cases'.
 Each case contains a statement that will be executed if the case matches the expression's value.
-Encapsulated statements inside of the correct case also will be executed.
+Encapsulated statements inside the correct case also will be executed.

 Once the match case is found, it's important to call 'break' keyword to exit the evaluation, since JS will execute any statements placed after the matched-case, this process is called *falling through*.
 Default case comes into action when none of the previous cases were the right value, default works similarly to 'else' in If/else statements.
 It's important to also note that variables declared inside each case can be accessed by the other cases within the same switch statement.
 One way to ensure case scope is maintained is to use block statement {}.